BhakeSart/Password-Validity-Checking-System/README.md

 2. Code Segment : Input and password is DS is moved and checked Compared and zero flag sets

-3. Zero Flag : If sets to 0 , array elements don't match and m3 is displayed.
-               If sets to 1 , array elements match and m2 is displayed.

 ## Flow of the Project: